 - Does the Azure Web App require strict isolation and security?
 This will determine if Azure App Service Environment (ASE) will be used or not.

 - Will a VPN be needed with private IP address space or will the solution be accessible from the public Internet?

 - What are the load balancing requirements?
 This article should be considered when deciding upon the appropriate L4 vs L7 load balancing service option in Azure.

-- What are the high availability requirements?
+- What are the high availability and scalability requirements?
 Does the solution need to be a single-region or a multi-region solution?
 The appropriate Azure App Service architecture blueprint should be utilized based on this decision, ranging from a basic to a fully scalable multi-region Web App.